linkarzu/linkarzu.github.io/_posts/neovim/2025-02-08-blink-cmp-updates.md

   was `v0.9.3`
 - Remember that you can see the version in the releases page as mentioned below
 - You need to specify this in your plugin config file
+- In my case this file is in the path `~/github/dotfiles-latest/neovim/neobean/lua/plugins/blink-cmp.lua`

 ```lua
 return {